 One such improved solution is shown in Figure G.3, where the philosophers are simply provided with an additional five forks.
 All five philosophers may now eat simultaneously, and there is never any need for philosophers to wait on one another.
-In addition, the improved disease control provided by this approach should not be underestimated.
+In addition, this approach offers greatly improved disease control.

-This solution can seem like cheating to some, but such "cheating" is key to finding good solutions to many concurrency problems.
+This solution might seem like cheating to some, but such "cheating" is key to finding good solutions to many concurrency problems.